 - Take foods rich with L-Tryptophan.
 It turns out that Mum was right when she told you to drink warm milk before bedtime.
 Milk and other sources, such as eggs, cheese and chicken contain high levels of dietary tryptophan, an amino acid that can help you sleep.

 Our bodies were created so that we can enjoy life and serve others among other great things.
-We have an obligation to take the best care of that temple that we can.
+We have an obligation to take the best care of our bodies that we can.
 And let it sleep.

-Dr. Meg Meeker is a pediatrician in Michigan and a best-selling author of several books on parenting healthy children.
+Dr. Meg Meeker is a paediatrician in Michigan and a best-selling author of several books on parenting healthy children.

 © 2019 Meg Meeker.
 All rights reserved.
 Used with permission.
 Originally published at focusonthefamily.com.